Bissell CrossWave Won't Charge? Here's How to Fix It Fast

 The Charging Adapter Is Damaged

-But before placing the order for a new charging cord, read the rest of the list and check out all of the problems you can, just in case the problem isn’t the adapter.
-You’ll be able to save tons of money.
+But before placing the order for a new charging cord, read the rest of the list and check all possible problems, just in case the issue isn't the adapter.
+You'll save money this way.

 Make Sure the Cleanout Cycle Isn't Running

-The charging station of the Bissell CrossWave, besides filling up the battery, can also put the vacuum into what’s known as a “Cleanout Cycle.”
-In this mode, the vacuum will self-clean itself and purge all of the stray dirt, dust, and debris particles inside out.
+The charging station of the Bissell CrossWave, besides filling up the battery, can also put the vacuum into what's known as a "Cleanout Cycle."
+In this mode, the vacuum will self-clean itself and purge all stray dirt, dust, and debris particles inside.

 During the Cleanout Cycle, the vacuum will stop charging.
-Once the cycle is completed, charging will pick up again.
+Once the cycle is completed, charging will resume.

 The Charging Base Is Filled with Water

-Being a wet-dry vacuum, the Bissell CrossWave is stocked with water and may leak.
+Being a wet-dry vacuum, the Bissell CrossWave contains water and may leak.
 If the charging base is wet, it may break and stop charging, even though the power cord is running properly.

-If you think that the charging base is filled with water, then either replace the charging base or contact Bissell’s customer representative for further instructions.
-Don’t try to take the charging base apart!
+If you think that the charging base has water in it, either replace the charging base or contact Bissell's customer representative for instructions.
+Don't try to take the charging base apart!

 The Battery's Already Topped Up

-If you’re a new user, check the battery indicator carefully to see if it’s already displayed three lines or not.
-If it does, then your Bissell CrossWave is fully charged-up.
-There’s nothing else that you need to do!
+If you're a new user, check the battery indicator carefully to see if it displays three lines.
+If it does, then your Bissell CrossWave is fully charged.
+There's nothing else you need to do!

-The indicator won’t turn on all the time, even while it’s plugged in.
+The indicator won't stay on all the time, even while plugged in.
 After 10 minutes, the light will turn off to conserve energy.
-So, check your indicator carefully to ensure it’s still in working order.
+So, check your indicator carefully to ensure it's still working.

-Once your battery is topped up, the battery will refuse to charge any further.
+Once your battery is topped up, it will refuse to charge further.

 Check Your Battery Indicator for Potential Battery Errors

-Besides telling you whether your battery has been charged up or not, the indicator can also tell you about any problem that the battery has run into, as well:
+Besides telling you whether your battery has been charged or not, the indicator can also tell you about any problem the battery has encountered:

-• A steady red light indicates a dead battery.
-The battery has become worn out or, for whatever reason, can’t hold a charge any longer.
+- A steady red light indicates a dead battery.
+The battery has become worn out or can't hold a charge any longer.
 In that case, you will have to replace the battery entirely.

-• Two red lights indicate an internal error within the CrossWave.
-This is the most serious problem that your Bissell CrossWave battery can have.
-It’s not fixable.
-You will have to contact Bissell or send it to a service center for a deeper inspection.
+- Two red lights indicate an internal error within the CrossWave.
+This is the most serious problem your Bissell CrossWave will not charge can have.
+It's not fixable.
+You will have to contact Bissell or send it to a service center for inspection.

 Your Bissell CrossWave battery is covered under warranty.
 So, if your unit is still within the 3-year limited warranty, contact Bissell and send it in!